Musa Alami: Views on the Nakba

+Political views

+Alami wrote about freedom of speech, equal opportunities for work and education, the relationship between government and individual labor, social security, social service, and women's rights.

+Personal life

+Alami was married to Sadia Jabri, and the couple later divorced.

 Death

 Musa Alami died in Amman on 8 June 1984 as a result of circulatory collapse.
 His funeral took place in the Al-Aqsa Mosque.
 The Israel Defense Forces crossing on the eastern exit of Jericho, through which Palestinians traveling to Jordan via the Allenby Bridge pass, is named after him.
 The site of the farm that Alami built is still commonly known as "the Musa Alami farm".